microsoft/moaw/workshops/serverless-overview/workshop.md

 > Azure Functions in `consumption` (Serverless) mode will need an associated Storage Account in which store the Function App package.
 > A default one will be created if not specified, but if you want to use an existing storage account to, make sure to use the same region for both the Function App and the Storage Account.
 >
-> An Azure Function example solution will be provided below in Python.
+> An Azure Function example solution will be provided below in Python and .NET 7.
 >
 > [Azure Functions][azure-function]<br>
 > [Azure Function Core Tools][azure-function-core-tools]<br>